bartbalaz/janus-container/README.md

 The process consists in the following steps:
 1. *Preparation*: The project is cloned from the Github repository.
 The default Janus gateway server configuration in _\<clone directory\>/janus_config_ sub-folder is reviewed and modified according to the requirements of the target image.
 1. *Build image creation*: Triggered by invoking the *container.sh* script.
-The build relies on *Dockerfile.build* and *setup.sh* scripts along with some environment variables (see below). to install the necessary components in the build image.
-The Janus gateway configuration is copied into the build image, it will be used in the target image creation.
+The build relies on *Dockerfile.build* and *setup.sh* scripts along with some environment variables (*see below*) to install the necessary components of the build image.
+The Janus gateway configuration is copied into the build image, it will be used in the next step.
-1. *Target Image creation*: Once the build image is created the *container.sh* script triggers the target image build process that relies on *Dockerfile.exec* and *build.sh* scripts, copied into the build image in the previous step.
-In this step, the required version of the Janus software is cloned and checked out as specified in the _JANUS_REPO_ and _JANUS_VERSION_ variables.
+1. *Target Image creation*: Once the build image is created the *container.sh* script triggers the target image build process that relies on *Dockerfile.exec* and *build.sh* scripts, copied into the build image (_/image_ directory) in the previous step.
+In this step, the required version of the Janus software is cloned and checked out as specified by the _JANUS_REPO_ and _JANUS_VERSION_ environment variables.
 Binary and source dependencies are fetched.
 The whole package is compiled and the target image is created.
-Instead of using the embedded Janus gateway configuration during the build image creation it is possible, by defining the _BUILD_WITH_HOST_CONFIG_DIR_ variable (see below), to mount the _\<clone directory\>/janus_config_, or any other host directory containing Janus gateway configuration, during the target image creation process.
+In this step, instead of using the embedded Janus gateway configuration it is possible, by defining the _BUILD_WITH_HOST_CONFIG_DIR_ variable, to mount the _\<clone directory\>/janus_config_, containing Janus gateway configuration.
 In that case configuration from the mounted directory will be copied into the target image.
-1. *Target image execution*: The created image contains a *start.sh* script that is configured as the entry point.
+1. *Target image execution*: The created target image contains a *start.sh* script that is configured as the entry point.
 This scripts copies the Janus HTML samples and invokes the Janus gateway application.
 If
-_RUN_WITH_HOST_CONFIGURATION_DIR_ is set to "true" the *start.sh* script will use the Janus configuration host folder mounted inside the container at _/janus/etc/janus_host_ instead of using the embedded configuration inside image located in _/janus/etc/janus_ directory.
+_RUN_WITH_HOST_CONFIGURATION_DIR_ is set to "true" the *start.sh* script will use the Janus configuration host folder mounted inside the container at _/janus/etc/janus_host_ instead of using the embedded configuration located in _/janus/etc/janus_ directory.

 ## Installation procedure
 This section provides the default installation procedure.
 The default configuration allows to access the server only through HTTPs using the host's